AnAnonymousProject/DRFUZZ/README.md

 models refers to the model you acquired, we totally designed 22 models according to 'Datasets/Models'.
 The setting are presented in the main.py. please select according to Datasets/Models and your experimental settings.

-coverage refers to the coverage used for experiment, please set it to 'change' if you want to use DRFUZZ, other choices are for compared approaches such as DeepHunter.
+coverage refers to the coverage used for experiment, please set it to 'change' if you want to use `DRFuzz`, other choices are for compared approaches such as DeepHunter.

 time refers to the time of experiment. we set it to 1440 minutes (24 hours) for our experiment.